s3prl/s3prl/s3prl/downstream/docs/superb.md

 ## SE: Speech Enhancement

-We have two versions for the speech enhancement task.
-The first version (enhancement_stft) is the same as the SUPERB-SG paper.
-In the second version (enhancement_stft2), we largely improve the system performance and training speed.
-Please refer to [README](../enhancement_stft2/README.md) about the detailed changes of the second version.
+To be comparable to SUPERB benchmark, please follow the `downstream/enhancement_stft` folder.
+We have a second version in the `downstream/enhancement_stft2` folder, which gets improved speech enhancement performance with SSL features.
+However, the second version is not comparable to the results on the SUPERB benchmark, but a recipe helpful for people more interested in boosting the performance for speech enhancement.

 #### Prepare data